Skip to Content

 Types of Oregano Plants (Best Plant Varieties)

-Even Aristotle, the father of medicine, touted oregano for all its benefits and fine, rich aromas.
-Considering how long humankind has been using oregano in everything we could think of, oregano has a very wide variety of uses that make it a very nice plant to have around in the garden.
+Even the father of medicine, Aristotle, touted oregano for all its benefits and fine, rich aromas.
+Considering how long humankind has been using this herb in everything we could think of, it has a very wide variety of uses that make it a very nice plant to have around in the garden.

 Oregano Plant Types

 Some are best for making herbal tea and medicine, while others have a better scent than taste.
-No matter the intended use, there’s a type of oregano for that, and we’ll dive into a few of the most common oregano types to look at just how versatile oregano can be.
+No matter the intended use, there’s a type of oregano for that, and we’ll dive into a few of the most common types to look at just how versatile the herb can be.

 Greek Oregano

 This species is also the most potent for making medicinal concoctions, as its oil is incredibly pungent and strong.
-Greek oregano is the type of oregano that is commonly sold as a living herb in produce departments, as well as most garden centers and in dried form when you purchase it as a spice in a jar.
-If you use oregano in your kitchen, this is likely the type you’ve been using!
+Greek oregano is the type that is commonly sold as a living herb in produce departments, as well as most garden centers, and in dried form when you purchase it as a spice in a jar.
+If you use this herb in your kitchen, this is likely the type you’ve been using!

 Mexican Oregano

-The leaves of this species are smaller but more plentiful; it’s best used dried or as a chopped addition to a dish.
-Mexican oregano can be used to spruce up rice, beans, or a wide variety of spiced meats.
-It also makes a lovely addition to a salsa garden, alongside basil, tomatoes, peppers, cilantro and onions!
+The leaves of this species are smaller but more plentiful; they’re best used dried or as a chopped addition to a dish.
+The Mexican variety can be used to spruce up rice, beans, or various spiced meats.
+It also makes a lovely addition to a salsa garden alongside basil, tomatoes, peppers, cilantro, and onions!
 Visit our greenhouse plants growing guide for more gardening ideas.

 Syrian Oregano

-Although this type of oregano won’t stand for colder temperatures, it can still be grown as an annual in cooler zones with freezing winter temperatures.
+Although this type won’t stand for colder temperatures, it can still be grown as an annual in cooler zones with freezing winter temperatures.

-Syrian oregano is used in the herbal blend of Za’atar, which is used most commonly in popular Middle Eastern dishes.
-Syrian oregano can also be grown inside in the right conditions, so long as it gets plenty of sunlight and stays warm!
+The Syrian variety is used in the herbal blend of Za’atar, which is used most commonly in popular Middle Eastern dishes.
+The Syrian variety can also be grown inside in the right conditions, so long as it gets plenty of sunlight and stays warm!

 Golden Oregano